Trump considering launching fresh White House bid after midterm elections-advisers

 In a direct challenge to Trump, several major Republican figures are considering whether to seek the party's presidential nomination in 2024.

 Trump is keeping a close eye on Florida Governor Ron DeSantis, who is expected to win his re-election race on Tuesday against Democrat Charlie Crist.
-Virginia Governor Glenn Youngkin and Trump's former vice president, Mike Pence, are also seen as potential rivals, among others.
+Virginia Governor Glenn Youngkin and Trump's former vice president, Mike Pence, are also seen as being among potential rivals.

-Announcing his re-election campaign soon could help propel Trump in the early voting states of Iowa -- where Trump is due to appear at a rally on Thursday night -- and South Carolina while his rivals are still working on their own 2024 plans, the senior adviser said.
+Announcing his re-election campaign soon could help propel Trump in the early voting states of Iowa -- where he is due to appear at a rally on Thursday -- and South Carolina while his rivals are still working on their own 2024 plans, the senior adviser said.

-A Trump run could mean a rematch of the 2020 Biden-Trump election.

-Those close to Trump were not unanimous in expecting he would reveal his intentions soon.

-"He's going to want the speculation to go for months," said one source.
-"He's going to enjoy the three months of stories about when he's going to do it."

-(Reporting by Steve Holland and Jarrett Renshaw; Editing by Scott Malone and Daniel Wallis)
+(Reporting by Steve Holland and Jarrett Renshaw; Additional reporting by Shubham Kalia in Bengaluru; Editing by Scott Malone, Daniel Wallis & Simon Cameron-Moore)

 ((Steve.a.holland@thomsonreuters.com; www.twitter.com/steveholland1; 202 898 8300; Reuters Messaging: steve.holland.reuters.com@reuters.net))